 HOW MUCH CASH DID I TAKE WITH ME?

 Before leaving for the trip, I went to my bank to withdrawal $130 in small denominations (10’s, 5’s and (2) 20’s).
 This was primarily used for tipping.
+Being an all-inclusive resort, food and drinks were included.
 Yes, you can use American dollars.
 I didn’t exchange any of my cash.
 If I hadn’t left the resort to venture into town to the mall, I would have returned home with about $60.
 If you are considering excursions, I’d suggest pre-booking so when you arrive, you aren’t spending more than you budgeted.
-Another option, simply take cash and once it runs out, that’s it.
+Another option (to avoid over spending), simply take cash and once it runs out, that’s it.
 I didn’t use my debit card at all in Cancun.